raionas/Micro-Projects/README.md

 # Course name:
 Python A-Z™: Python For Data Science With Real Exercises!
 # Future work:
-Use Supervised Learning techniques such to predict the profit of the upcoming years.
+Use Supervised Learning techniques such as Decision Trees to predict the profit of the upcoming years.